What is TMS Therapy?

 Treatment is administered by a trained technician and overseen by a medical doctor.
 You will get a chance to familiarize yourself with the equipment and treatment procedure prior to starting the first session.
 During treatment, patients are fully conscious and able to read, listen to music, or talk with the provider.
 TMS therapy is an outpatient procedure which means that no hospitalization is required.
 The TMS therapy procedure itself is non-invasive and requires no anaesthesia.

-The intensity of the stimulus that will be delivered is determined by inducing a motor-evoked potential (i.e. causing movement or a twitch to occur) in the thumb muscle.
+The intensity of the electromagnetic field that will be delivered is determined by stimulating the area of your brain responsible for contracting your thumb muscle and thereby making your thumb move.
+That’s called “Determining your Motor Threshold (MT)”.
+It allows us to actually see how much electromagnetic energy is needed to depolarize your neurons and this amount of energy is called the MT.
 You may feel a tingling or tapping sensation on the head.
 Scalp muscles may feel a little tense, during and a bit after the procedure.
 This is normal and may result in a minor headache.
 There may be some pain in the first 3 sessions so we stimulate at a slightly lower intensity so you can get used to it.
 Then we continue at the determined intensity.

 TMS treatment of depression is divided into 3 phases: